The Cary House

 Our Story

-Our philosophy centers the recognition of the value, magic and raw power of pregnancy and birth through engagement in the process itself.
+Our philosophy centers the value, magic and raw power of pregnancy and birth through engagement in the process itself.
 We focus on the non medical avenues of support and help families find their way to confidence, understanding and ownership of their experience no matter what it looks like.
 Through education, bodywork, labor / post partum support and community, we know this experience can be SO very different from the status quo.
 Our culture has normalized highly managed care around a natural, physiological process.
 We see through the tracking of our client outcomes that what we are doing works.
-We know that a low, well positioned baby is a smooth labor yet nothing in our current medical model addresses any of the things we can be doing – starting in pregnancy – to support this.
+We know that living pregnancy from foundations that normalize birth and the changes that happen as we grow our babies and bring them into the world helps to embody practices and awareness.
+We know that having the tools to implement during labor helps families to connect and do the work together, leading to more positive outcomes and experiences.

 We work from a combined two decades of sitting with labor in all of the different environments, with all of the different providers, witnessing the myriad ways a labor can unfold.
 Labor is unique to each individual - there is so much nuance, while we cannot predict the labor you will have, or the way you will respond to it, what we can do is provide tools in order to do the work of it while understanding the system you are navigating.
 Knowing what is happening during the process whether it is the unfolding of a spontaneous labor, an induction or a scheduled C Section makes all of the difference.
 What we have found is that it is not necessarily the outcome that determines a positive, empowering experience.
 It is how you FEEL while you are doing the work of it, the support and comprehension and trust in your own body and its capabilities, that inform the experience.
 It is our wish that everyone comes through their birth experience with full ownership of their choices, having felt informed and aware throughout.
 Birth is something we DO, not something that happens to us, understanding this to be able to participate in your process is the difference between empowerment and trauma.

-This collaborative effort is truly a yin/yang situation.
 Rebecca approaches this work through a philosophical, spiritual and somatic lens while Pauline is data driven and rooted in evidence based care.
-Together they cultivate a whole person approach through the physical and mental fortitude, trust in the body and its process, and navigation of a model of care that does not address any of this, determined to help families feel heard, seen and involved in this peak human experience.
+Together they cultivate a whole person approach through physical and mental fortitude, an understanding and cultivation of trust in the body and its process, and comprehensive education to help families navigate a model of care that does not address any of this, determined to help families feel heard, seen and participate fully in this peak human experience.

 THE YIN